shejoleprem/Python-for-complete-DataScience/README.md

-# DAY-1-DATA-SCIENCE-
+# DATA-SCIENCE-
-this repository gives brief introduction of python
+this repository will provide you complete idea about data science. first we started with most popular programming language that is python.